redfrogsss/attendance-system-nodejs/readme.md

 ## Learn More

-This is a Individual project built by [Jacky Fan](https://github.com/redfrogsss) in 2021 for the Course AST20201 Web Programming.
+This is a Individual Assignment Project built by [Jacky Fan](https://github.com/redfrogsss) in 2021 for the Course AST20201 Web Programming.

 The following tech is used in this project.
 - [ExpressJS](https://expressjs.com/) - the backend solutions of this project.